Three different types of lab-grown diamond rings, yellow gold, rose gold and white gold metal types.

 The precious metals — yellow, rose, and white gold — are indispensable in crafting fine jewelry.
 Gold has been popular for thousands of years and remains so today.
 Platinum, a relative newcomer, is also widely used in jewelry design.
 Each of these precious metals has particular qualities that enhance the color and sparkle of the gemstones paired with them.
 Delve deeper into our guide comparing gold vs. platinum, exploring the merits of yellow, rose, and white gold alongside platinum.
+The choice between white gold and platinum significantly impacts the overall quality and perception of fine jewelry.

 The Colors of Gold